wangjun-microsoft/Cognitive-Documentation/Content/en-us/Speech/API-Reference-REST/BingVoiceRecognition.md

 ### <a name="InputParam">Input Parameters</a>

 Inputs to the Bing Speech Recognition API are expressed as HTTP query parameters.
 Parameters in the POST body are treated as audio content.
-The following is a complete list of recognized input parameters.
 Unsafe characters should be escaped following the W3C URL spec ([http://www.w3.org/Addressing/URL/url-spec.txt](http://www.w3.org/Addressing/URL/url-spec.txt)).
 A request with more than one instance of any parameter will result in an error response (HTTP 400).
+Following is a complete list of recognized input parameters.

 ### <a name="ReqParam">Required Parameters</a>

 Name  |Format  |Description, example and use
 ---------|---------|---------